 Where possible and appropriate, the Company’s training courses leverage federal funding to reduce costs for customers.
 The Company will collaborate with OER to administer funding from the IRA to assist states in adopting the current energy code (or a zero-energy code) and implementing a compliance plan, including through development of Home Energy Rating System (HERS) Raters.

 Rhode Island Energy represents the energy sector on the Rhode Island Green Buildings Advisory Committee (GBAC).
 Through participation on the GBAC, the Company is able to identify additional workforce needs related to codes and standards, make recommendations for workforce development in support of the State’s climate and clean energy mandates, raise awareness of the Company’s planned trainings and workforce development activities, and raise awareness of relevant incentives through the Rhode Island Energy Efficiency Programs.
+The Company will also work with the Green Energy Workforce Advisory Committee to coordinate around training for codes and standards.

 2.6.2.6 Build a Pipeline of Energy Workers

 In 2025 the Company will continue to actively mentor and teach students in broad topics related to the energy sector and potential jobs as well as specific technical topics related to energy efficiency.
-The Company will maintain it’s engagement with with local schools and universities, including Warwick Area Career Tech, New England Institute of Technology, Chariho Career and Tech Center, Community College of Rhode Island (CCRI), Woonsocket Career & Technical Center, Providence Career & Technical Academy, and RISD.
+The Company will maintain its engagement with local schools and universities, including Warwick Area Career Tech, New England Institute of Technology, Chariho Career and Tech Center, Community College of Rhode Island (CCRI), Woonsocket Career & Technical Center, Providence Career & Technical Academy, and RISD.
 The Company is supporting CCRI with its effort to establish an Industrial Assessment Center (IAC) backed by federal funding.
 This program will provide training for students through new classroom curricula and hands-on field experience providing energy assessments to small and medium sized manufacturers in Rhode Island.
 The Company will connect CCRI with enterprises that would be good candidates for energy assessments and provide funding to support energy assessment activity.
 IACs adhere to Justice40 guidelines, and CCRI has a diverse student body that will benefit from expanded opportunities in the field of building science.

 The Company will highlight student energy efficiency projects for display and education at the Rhode Island Home Show and Energy Expo, in collaboration with RIBA and Rhode Island’s Career Technical Education (CTE) programs.
 The model for having students and schools participate in building features and educating consumers along with industry partners has been adopted by the Rhode Island Department of Education as an approved work-based learning and career exploration curriculum to satisfy internship/career exploration requirements for graduation.